librojava/jinja-darkfi/README.md

-# posts converting
+# TO DO

-- caption world: without specific id to take bar and correct font
+- jinja dosen't convert the img caption ,we need to write specific script for that.

-- table: is defined like paraghraph in html when jinja convert it from md to html file so it dosent match to correct style
+- table: we need to write script that convert the markup table to an html table.

-- the reference: to take a correct style we need to add  "div" and "li" to file.md
+- the referenc: we need to write script for fix this to automatically inject \<div\> and \<li\>.